palf/tic-tac-tournament/README.md

 Agents currently implemented are:

-- Random: picks a random valid move
+- "random": picks a random valid move
-- Minimax: us
+- "minimax": uses the minimax algorithm to find a perfect play.
+Is a bit slow
+- "perfect": uses a handcrafted table to make the perfect play.
+Should never lose; if it does, that's a bug
+- "learner01": uses a reinforcement approach, moves all weights to either 0, 0.5 or 1
+- "learner02": uses a reinforcement approach, moves all weights closer to the value of subsequent states